Herzl Kashetsky: Commissions

-Kashetsky has received numerous commissions for portraits such as his painting of The Lieutenant Governor of New Brunswick (NB) (1997), his Chancellor of Acadia University, Wolfville, Nova Scotia (2016), and his Vice-President, University of New Brunswick, Saint John NB (2018) as well as his Fundy Beach Stones Triptych for Irving Oil Ltd. Saint John NB (7.5x15 ft) (2019).
+Kashetsky has received numerous commissions for portraits such as his painting of The Lieutenant Governor of New Brunswick (NB) (1997), his Chancellor of Acadia University, Wolfville, Nova Scotia (2016), and his vice-president, University of New Brunswick, Saint John NB (2018) as well as his Fundy Beach Stones Triptych for Irving Oil Ltd. Saint John NB (7.5x15 ft) (2019).

 In 1986, he was the subject of a CBC documentary, Portraits of the Maritimes: Herzl Kashetsky.
-From 2013-2014, he served on the jury for the National Holocaust Monument Ottawa (opened 2017).
+From 2013 to 2014, he served on the jury for the National Holocaust Monument Ottawa (opened 2017).